 You get a good profit margin and they also host design competitions almost every day.
 Payments are done via PayPal mostly.

 Average Monthly traffic according to SimilarWeb: 4,000,000 visitors

 CafePress is a leader in this print on demand industry.
 You’ve probably heard about it and they have a good audience so you don’t need to make a ton of effort to start selling.

 CafePress has a ton of items to sell and offer good margins and lower base costs thanks to being one of the oldest in the list.

 Some of the products you can sell at CafePress are: baby clothes, apparel, stickers, buttons, magnets, dog hoodies (LOL yeah, this is a big market!), house items, posters, bags, books and more.

-They offer international currencies for USA, Canada, Australia, UK and the European Union.
+They offer international currencies for the USA, Canada, Australia, UK, and the European Union.

 Artists can also become affiliates and get a percentage of each sale without being your own products.
 Commissions go up to 15% for affiliates.

 Average Monthly traffic according to SimilarWeb: 3,900,000 visitors